-Figure 2.2 source window
+Figure 2.2 Sources Window

-The Design View ("Sources for") drop-down list at the top of the Sources tab allows you to view only those source files associated with the selected Design View (for example, Synthesis/Implementation).
+The Design View ("Source Window") drop-down list at the top of the Sources tab allows you to view only those source files associated with the selected Design View (for example, Synthesis/Implemetation).

-For details, see using the Design Views.
-The "Number of" drop-down list, Resources column, and Preserve column are available for designs that use Partitions.
+For details, see Using the Design View.
+The "Number of" drop-down lists, Resources column, and Preserve column are available for designs that use Partitions.
 For details, see Using Partitions.

-The Sources tab shows the hierarchy of your design.
+The source tab shows the hierarchy of your design.
 You can collapse and expand the levels by clicking the plus (+) or minus (-) icons.
 Each source file appears next to an icon that shows its file type.
 The file you select determines the processes available in the Processes window.
 You can double-click a source file to open it for editing in the Workspace.
 For information on the different file types, see Source File Types.

-You can change the project properties, such as the device family to target, the top-level module type, the synthesis tool, the simulator, and the generated simulation language.
+You can change the project properties, such as the device family to target, the , top-level module type, the synthesis tool, the simulator, and the generated simulation language.
 For information, see Changing Project, Source, and Snapshot Properties.